Have you experienced the WordPress admin broken issues? In today’s write-up, let’s learn how to fix broken functionality issues in WordPress.

 If your site’s SSL has expired, you may face a broken WordPress admin after entering a valid username and password.

 In this case – you can fix Things accordingly, preferably by renewing your site’s SSL plan.
+For more information on how to find if your site’s SSL needs an upgrade, log into Hosting cPanel.
+You can also ask your site’s Hosting support agents.

 Once the SSL has been renewed, you can see if the problem has been fixed.
 Conversely – ask your hosting support professionals for assistance.